 Degenerative joint disease, or osteoarthritis (OA), is the most common form of arthritis, affecting almost 30 million Americans.
 ColumbiaDoctors rheumatologists work with a team of specialists, including orthopedists, should joint replacement become necessary.

-Scleroderma is characterized by thickening of the skin but also frequently involves lungs and digestive tract.
+Scleroderma is characterized by thickening of the skin but also frequently involves the lungs and digestive tract.
 Each case is unique.
 Our newly formed Scleroderma Center combines extensive clinical expertise with cutting-edge research to provide expert care for patients with scleroderma.

-Sjögren's syndrome is one of the most prevalent autoimmune diseases, with over four million Americans affected.
+Sjögren's syndrome is one of the most prevalent autoimmune diseases, with over 4 million Americans affected.
 Typical symptoms include dry eyes and mouth, arthritis, and rash.
 We work closely with physicians and dentists across ColumbiaDoctors to provide multidisciplinary care for patients with this condition.